ljpatrick/marxpaint/magic/docs/en/README.txt

              "click()" function was called), and is still available in the 'snapshot' canvas.

-  Tux Paint Functions and Data
+  Marx Paint Functions and Data

-       Tux Paint provides a number of helper functions that plugins may access via the "magic_api" structure, sent to all of the plugin's functions.
+       Marx Paint provides a number of helper functions that plugins may access via the "magic_api" structure, sent to all of the plugin's functions.
 (See "Required Plugin Functions," above.)